aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getPrintTitles() {#getPrintTitles--}

+<b>@deprecated.</b> Please use the 'printTitles' property instead.
 Indicates whether the print titles for the worksheet are set based on the PivotTable report.
 The default value is false.

 ```javascript
 getPrintTitles() : boolean;